Preporato

 • Staff / Principal AI Infra (7+ years): $200K-$270K+

-The pay premium is real: AI infrastructure job postings grew 47% year-over-year — outpacing pure ML research roles at 12%.
-The supply gap means compensation sits 10-15% above standard infrastructure engineer pay at every level.
-Traditional data center engineers who add GPU infrastructure skills are seeing $20K-$40K salary bumps without changing employers.
+Here's what makes this space unusual.
+AI infrastructure job postings grew 47% year-over-year.
+Pure ML research roles?
+12%.
+The gap between supply and demand means pay sits 10-15% above what a standard infrastructure engineer makes at every level.
+Some traditional data center engineers are seeing $20K-$40K bumps just by adding GPU skills, without even switching companies.

 Salary ROI Calculator